 We've outlined the changes that may affect patients, families and members of the public during Covid-19.

 The Covid-19 pandemic has led to an unprecedented level of demand on the nurses, midwives and nursing associates that we regulate.
-Therefore, at the start of the pandemic, we reduced contact with healthcare professionals to make sure they could concentrate on caring for people affected by Covid-19.
+At the start of the pandemic, we reduced contact with healthcare professionals to make sure they could concentrate on caring for people affected by Covid-19.

 Raising a concern about a nurse, midwife or nursing associate

 If you have a concern about a nurse, midwife or nursing associate, in most cases, it's often a good idea to start by getting in touch with their employer first.

 We know that some NHS Trusts have paused their complaints process right now while they focus on responding to Covid-19.
 As a result, you might experience a delay in getting your concerns addressed.